 InterestedWho They Are

 People who added to cart but didn't proceed to checkout.
 They might have browsed a bit.
-They didn't do the research behaviors that buyers do.
+They didn't do the deep research behaviors that buyers do.

 What Stopped Them